atsoc1993/Quirks-of-Blockchain-as-a-Data-Storage-Solution/README.md

 - The maximum application argument size is 2048 bytes; subtracting the bytes needed for the method argument, this allows us 2042 bytes of storage
 - The maximum note field size is 1024 bytes
 - ~~The maximum foreign accounts reference size is 4 addresses, each at 32 bytes long~~
-- ~~The maximum foreign assets reference size is 8, with a maximum total references set to 8, allowing 4 foreign asset references, each at 8 bytes long~~
+- ~~The maximum foreign assets reference size is 8, with maximum total references set to 8, allowing 4 foreign asset references, each at 8 bytes long~~
 - The maximum box reference size is 8, with a max key size of 64 bytes, a total of 512 bytes

 Total Bytes per Transaction: 2048 + 1024 + 512 = 3,584 bytes